markstringer-dti/markstringer-dti.github.io/dti.md

 If you're a senior person who has instigate a project, what do you do when that is showing signs of going wrong?
 Do you ignore it, and hope it will go away?
 Do you try to front it out with positivity?
 Or do you take it seriously, get tested and understand that the results of those tests might require a change in behaviour?

 ### Concrete example
 To some degree, the project management method SAFE is about instant gratification.
 SAFE is design to appeal directly to senior managers.
+I have reeled in horror at the hypnotic look that senior managers get on their face when they talk about SAFE.

 This is the message that SAFE whispers in the ears of senior managers.
-"If you pay lots of money for an army of SAFE-trained and certified coaches, you can have ideas for entire programmes of work and then can be implement the way that you think that programmes of work should be implemented - top down."
+"If you pay lots of money for an army of SAFE-trained and certified coaches, you can have ideas for entire programmes of work and then can be implement the way that you think that programmes of work should be implemented - top down and waterfall."

 This is the thing that it's taken me way too long, like a billion years, which his how long my project management career feels to have lasted up to this point.

 You can't stop senior people engaging in "dangerous" behaviour.
+And in software development, please turn off your irony metres, one of the most dangerous behavours is called "SAFE".

 ### Conclusion